 It can be tempting to slip out of healthy eating habits during a busy assessment period and rely on takeaways and convenience food.
 But it's really important to eat a balanced range of healthy food to help you to stay energised.
 Take a look at some quick, easy and healthy meals.

-For a break from studying, take a look at Sport Keele’s guidance for taking a mindfulness walk (pdf: 133kb)
+For a break from studying, take a look at Sport Keele’s walk and run routes on campus.

 Exercise

-NHS Fitness Studio: free online fitness videos, aerobics videos, strength and resistance videos, pilates and yoga videos and more.
+Try our NHS Fitness Studio for free online fitness videos, aerobics videos, strength and resistance videos, pilates and yoga videos and more.

 Bullet journalling